huskeypm/cellmigration/README.md

 ```
 - Test the installation
 ```
-python3 -c "import simtk"
+python3 -c "import openmm"
 ```
-- check to make sure nvidia is being used
+- check to make sure nvidia is being used (if running on faust)
 ```
 nvidia-smi
 ```

 ## Execution
-- It is recommended to run brown_wnonbond.py from the command line via
+- It is recommended to run the brownian .py from the command line via
 ```
 python3 brownian_v3.py -validation
 ```